robnagler/robnagler.github.io/_posts/2009-04-11-Evolutionary-Economics.md

-@h1 Evolutionary Economics
+---
+layout: post
+title: "Evolutionary Economics"
+date: 2009-04-11T12:00:00Z
+---

 Like a lot of people, I am intrigued by evolution as a design system.
 For decades I believed that evolution was unique to biology.
 Even after reading
-@a href=^BookReview_The_Selfish_Gene The Selfish Gene my understanding of evolution was quite shallow.
+[The Selfish Gene](/2009/04/20/BookReview-The-Selfish-Gene.html)my understanding of evolution was quite shallow.
 With the publication of the 30th anniversary edition and a few more Richard Dawkins and other author's books on evolution, biology, and economics under my belt, I have figured out how evolution works its magic on the